 Please contact Andrea Hunt in the Parish Office on 9543 2677 or email@example.com at least six weeks before the desired date so that we may advise you on how the programme works.

 Infant baptisms are currently being held every Sunday at 11:15am, after 10am Mass.
-Except during Lent.
+There are no baptism held during Lent.
+Ash Wednesday 2 March until after Easter Sunday 17 April 2022.

 Baptism donations can be made using our QR Code